bartmichu/opensuse-zabbix-userparams/README.md

 - ```opensuse-userparams.reboot-requested```

-  Check if the system reboot is requested from reboot manager.
+  Check if system reboot is requested from reboot manager.
   Requires rebootmgr and sudo.

   Expected return value: 1 - reboot requested, 2 - reboot not requested.